bollu/bollu.github.io/README.md

 # Big list of quotes

+- Pirates of the caribbean: Take what you can, give nothing back.

 > How can Alice communicate all of math to Bob?
 Mail him some chalk and wait!

 > Love is not a craving, love is a yearning. ~ Contrapoints.